danielpancake/danielpancake.github.io/content/projects/cheese.md

 <br/>

 Below, you can see most of the assets I created for this animation.
-I drew everything in the [Aseprite](https://www.aseprite.org/){target=blank}, using a mouse and a cheap graphic tablet.
+I drew everything in [Aseprite](https://www.aseprite.org/){target=blank}, using a mouse and a cheapo graphic tablet.
-An advice I'd like to give to the the *future me:* separate mouths from the head sprites.
+Advice I'd like to give to my *future self:* separate mouths from the head sprites.
 It will save you a lot of time!

 !["Cheese" assets](./images/posts/post-cheese.webp){loading=lazy}

 After I finished drawing the faces, I began filming.
-I shot the video at 0.75x speed, so that movements would look better.
+I shot the video at 0.75x speed - makes the movements look better.

 <br/>

-I usually use Magix Vegas Pro for video editing on my old laptop.
-There, I keyed out the background, tracked the movements of the my head, composed the frames, and added the audio.
-For the 3d text animation, I used Paint 3d.
+For editing, I used Magix Vegas Pro on my old laptop.
+There, I keyed out the background, tracked the movements of my head, composed the frames, and added the audio.
+The 3D text animation was made in Paint 3D.